circleci/circleci-docs/jekyll/_cci2/high-availability.md

 Vault should be setup as follows:

 * Vault version `0.7` is the only version currently supported
-* It is highly recommend that Vault be configured with TLS enabled
+* It is highly recommended that Vault be configured with TLS enabled
 * There must be a `transit` mount available
 * A token must be provided with permissions to manage keys and encrypt/decrypt data for the mounted `transit` backend